IanWhitney/resume_sinatra/views/job_07_2003_ssai.markdown

     - Flexible and designed for expansion, such as sending text messages or contacting other APIs
   - Print-specific layouts using CSS
 - Upgraded this application from Ruby 1.8.7/Rails 2.1 application to Ruby 1.9.3/Rails 3.2
-- Converted the peristence layer from a MySQL backend to a blend of Postgres and Redis
+- Converted the persistence layer from a MySQL backend to a blend of Postgres and Redis

 ## Co-designed and co-developed Rails gems
 - ActiveRecord-like interface for Redis